zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 ###Let's Get Started

-How in the world did they make those changes so quickly?
+Woah Stacy and Clinton work fast!
+They made those changes so quickly!
 The difference between the "Before" and "After" are all pretty drastic.
 All three companies used CSS to add styling and a specific layout to their page.
 CSS, which stands for Cascading StyleSheet, is a programming language that makes the beauty of the web we see today.
-Without it, we would be looking at black text on a white screen.
+Without it, we would only be looking at "Before" versions of every single website.

 ####Step 1: